dannguyen/journalism-syllabi/README.md

 <a href="https://projects.propublica.org/graphics/summer">Homepage</a> /
 <a href="http://projects.propublica.org/graphics/data-institute-2016">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Over 10 days, we'll cover the basics of brainstorming, reporting, designing and building interactive graphics and data-driven news applications.
+        Over 10 days, we'll cover the basics of brainstorming, reporting, designing and building interactive graphics and data-driven news applications.
 By the end of the course you should be able to:
-</em></p>
+        </small></p>

     </td>
     <td>
-        ProPublica
+        <small>ProPublica</small>
     </td>
   </tr>